 Occupation: Co-Founder of For Future Reference, a fine jewelry showroom

 LOCATION AT TIME OF INTERVIEW: I’ve been attending Couture Las Vegas since 2001, so it truly feels like home to me.
 The best part is catching up with all of my jewelry friends — there’s nothing like the shared memories.
 Honestly, I rarely leave the Wynn when I’m in town, so I’m the last person who should make Vegas suggestions.
 But this year we took the For Future Reference showroom crew to see Celine Dion at Caeser’s Palace and it was everything I hoped for and more.

 A GIRL’S GUIDE TO BUYING DIAMONDS BOOK: The publishing company actually came to me about writing my book.
 At the time, the zeitgeist in jewelry was all about female self-purchasing.
-The diamond industry was really pushing the idea of a “right hand ring” — a diamond that women could buy for themselves — and the concept was pretty new in 2009, so the time was right.
-It was a fun project to do because I love researching and history, and I got to write something from a very easy to understand point of view.
-I think more men read it than women, to be honest, because it’s a great primer on buying an engagement ring.
+The diamond industry was really pushing the idea of a “right-hand ring” — a diamond that women could buy for themselves — and the concept was pretty new in 2009, so the time was right.
+It was a fun project to do because I love researching and history, and I got to write something from a very easy to understand my point of view.
+To be very honest, I think more men read it than women because it’s a great primer on buying an engagement ring.

 SHOP WATCHES ONLINE: